agileox/assignmentSpark/README.md

 12,9400
 ```

-## Q2 - Find the names of the 100 most frequent fliers
+### Q2 - Find the names of the 100 most frequent fliers
 Description
 The assignment Q2 is to get the frequent fliers form the data sets and to do the merge 2 datasets given to give the output required.
+After doing the code for getting the output, there are challenges like joined features, group by passengers ID and finally the output come out with no 100 most frequent fliers.
+The most is 32.

 Code
 ```spark-scala